davejacobs/dotfiles/README.md

 Dotfiles
 ========

 The point of the directory?
 Dotfiles in the cloud.
-Nuff said.

 Yes, I'm trying to keep all of my machines on the same dotfiles, branching my configurations where necessary.
 This should be a good baseline